NiallBunting/niallbunting.github.io/_posts/2020-06-18-fractally-broken.markdown

 **Fractal**: _A never ending pattern._<br/>**Broken**: _Not functioning properly._

-This is a phrase I heard from [Louis Taylor][kragniz] a few years ago and I absolutely love it.
+This is a phrase I heard from [Louis Taylor][kragniz] a few years ago and I absolutely love it. _Edit: I have been told that the original source may have been [https://eev.ee][source]._

 It means that however much you zoom in or out from a thing it has faults.
 In an almost recursive manner.